mrflamegoat/traderoutesdeluxe/README.md

 ## Currently Not Implemented List of Things

-1. There's no recipes, so you can't craft anything yet.
+1. ~~There's no recipes, so you can't craft anything yet.~~ There is now!
 2. Literally everything else.

 ### Instructions for those that want to try it out!